How to setup `static` ip address in Raspberry Pi | LinuxGist

 Replace

-with your interface name if it’s different (e.g.,wlan0
+eth0with your interface name if it’s different (e.g.,wlan0for Wi-Fi).For

 [ipv4] method=manual address1=192.168.1.100/24,192.168.1.1 dns=192.168.1.1;8.8.8.8;